Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 The book is divided into two parts.
 While the first half covers the history of the industry as a whole, the second half, with its case studies of six regional dairy companies, offers a particularly vivid experience of business dynamics.

 "Dynamic" does not simply refer to the rapid changes in the environment.
 Merely turning a blind eye or passively observing will lead to nothing.
 Rather, "dynamic" is the "shift in relationships" – the continuous, proactive engagement with that ever-changing environment.
-Through the case studies of each company, you can truly experience the essence of innovation: the accumulation of such "practices."
+Through the case studies of each company, you can truly experience the essence of innovation: the accumulation of such "practical action."

 Now, here's the "answer" to the earlier quiz.